shahroozsabet/EventDrivernMicroservices/README.md

   and enter your github password and url on bootstrap.yml file of config-server
 - Then run mvn install -DskipTests command
 - Then run docker-compose up command in docker-compose folder
-- Check kafka-streams-service, where we added an endpoint to be queried by query service
+- Check analytics-service, where we added base spring boot project for this service